 Pro presenters don't need a desktop app like PowerPoint or Keynote to create a great presentation.
 If you want advanced creative controls for color, you can use Google Slides to create presentations.
+Learn how to change colors in Google Slides.

 Color says a lot in a presentation.
 It sets the mood and tone.
 Many presenters rely on color to represent their brand.
 Pro presenters need tools to easily adjust color options in Google Slides.
 That's what you'll learn in this tutorial.

 Need to learn how to change the color of a theme in Google Slides?
 You've come to the right place.
 You'll learn key skills to change practically every part of your presentation.
-Let's learn how to change the colors on Google Slides presentations.
+Let's learn how to change the colors in Google Slides presentations.

 In this tutorial, we're going to feature colorful Google Slides themes.
 You'll see unlimited downloads of Google Slides templates from Envato Elements.
 Plus, outstanding pay-as-you-go options from GraphicRiver.
 Both bring eye-catching colors to your presentation.